 John D Buretta is a partner in Cravath's Litigation Department and a former senior US Department of Justice official.
 His practice focuses on advising corporations, board members and senior executives with respect to internal investigations, criminal defense, regulatory compliance and related civil litigation.

 His clients have included global companies, boards of directors, audit committees, individual board members, company owners, senior management of public and private companies, general counsels and other in-house counsel of public companies, law firms, and former US and foreign government officials.
 Mr Buretta has worked across many industries, including the banking, private investment, energy, aircraft, publishing, information, communications, technology, food, consumer, mining, transportation, healthcare and pharmaceutical sectors.
-He has represented clients before the Criminal, Antitrust and National Security Divisions of the US Department of Justice in Washington, D.C., numerous United States Attorneys' Offices around the country, the SEC's headquarters in Washington, D.C. and various SEC regional offices, the US Department of Treasury's Office of Foreign Assets Control, the US Department of Commerce's Bureau of Industry and Security, the US Department of State and non-US enforcement agencies.
+He has represented clients before the Criminal, Antitrust, National Security and Tax Divisions of the US Department of Justice in Washington, D.C., numerous United States Attorneys' Offices around the country, the SEC's headquarters in Washington, D.C. and various SEC regional offices, the US Department of Treasury's Office of Foreign Assets Control, the US Department of Commerce's Bureau of Industry and Security, the US Department of State and non-US enforcement agencies.
 He has handled a variety of sensitive investigative matters concerning the FCPA, antitrust laws, securities fraud and disclosure regulations, money laundering and anti-money laundering controls, trade sanctions and export controls, manufacturing integrity and product recalls, cyber intrusion and tax compliance.